DEVOTIONALS

 natural desire to see others do the same.
 Why?
 Because we have

-discovered that when we fellowship with the Trinity, we develop
+discovered that when we fellowship with the Trinity, we appreciate

-and appreciate their characteristics, their love, and their concern
+their characteristics, their love, and their concern for us, and want

-In a world that can be dark and gloomy at times, we know how
+In a world that can seem dark and gloomy at times, we know how

-we fellowship with our Creator and His Son (and the Holy Spirit).
+are fellowshipping with our Creator, His Son and the Holy Spirit.

-Whenever we feel the crush of disappointments, frustrations,
+When we feel the crush of disappointments, frustrations, sicknesses,

-We need to remember that when God made us, we were made in
+We should remember that when God made us, we were made in

 an image and likeness of Him.
 God has purposes for making us,